Writing Purpose and Audience

 Informative writing is used to educate or explain something to an audience.
 Usually this appears in essays, presentations, or newspaper articles.
 A leaflet or poster would, in fact, be another form of informative writing.
 This writing tends to be clear, fact-based, and as balanced as possible.

 Expressive writing is used to express opinions.
-It’s main purpose is to contribute to human thought and make deeper connections with those around you.
-If you open your newspaper to the “Opinion” section you’ll get a first-hand seat to some expressive writing.
-You’ll also see it if you scroll through your Twitter feed or click on your friend’s Facebook rant you’re also getting a slice of expressive writing.
+Its main purpose is to contribute to human thought and make deeper connections with those around you.
+If you open your newspaper to the “Opinion” section, you’ll get a front-row seat to some expressive writing.
+You’ll also see it if you scroll through your Twitter feed, or click on your friend’s Facebook rant, you’re also getting a slice of expressive writing.

 Persuasive writing is a more serious form of writing on a debatable topic.
 The writer’s goal is to change the mind of the reader, or at least get the reader to question their own point of view.
 Unlike expressive writing, persuasive writing requires research, thoughtful analysis, and a balanced presentation of the fact.